Zhang Sengyou: Background and reputation

-Zhang was a member of Zhang clan of Wu, one of the four prominent clans in Wu Commandery.
+Zhang was a member of the Zhang clan of Wu, one of the four prominent clans in Wu Commandery.

 According to Tang dynasty art critic Zhang Yanyuan's "Notes of Past Famous Paintings", Zhang served as an official during the reign of Emperor Wu of Liang.
 He was the director of the imperial library and was also in charge of any painting related affairs in the court of Emperor Wu.
 Later, Zhang served the country as the general of right flank army and the governor of Wuxing Commandery.
 His works were rated the finest quality by Zhang Yanyuan.
 He also listed Zhang's artistic style as one of the four "Standards" of the traditional Chinese paintings; the other three artists were Gu Kaizhi, Lu Tanwei and Wu Daozi.

-Yao Zui, an art critic in Chen Dynasty, described Zhang as a diligent painter who paints "without the notion of day and night".
+Yao Zui, a Chen dynasty art critic, described Zhang as a diligent painter who paints "without the notion of day and night".

 Zhang was especially skillful in depicting human or animal figures.
-According to the History of the Southern Dynasties, Zhang painted a portrait for Prince Wuling, one of the sons of Emperor Wu of Liang.
-After viewing his son's portrait, the Emperor was amazed by the verisimilitude of Zhang's painting.
+According to the History of the Southern Dynasties, Zhang painted a portrait for Prince Wuling, one of the sons of Emperor Wu.
+After viewing his son's portrait, the Emperor was amazed by the resemblance of Zhang's painting to his son.

-Buddhism with all its iconography, came to China from India, bringing with it to China a Western influence at one remove.
-Pictorial forms thus acquired a certain three-dimensional quality.
+Buddhism, with all its iconography, came to China from India.
 Zhang Sengyou, working in the early sixth century, painted large murals of Buddhist shrines in Nanjing.
 He was one of the first to use these influences with happy results.
 He was also well known for landscapes, especially snow scenery, with a reputation for the so-called "boneless" technique (mogu).